natalia-buzkova/english-for-designers/05-storytelling/index.md

 The unexpected message of my brother dying stopped my world form turning for a while.

 I still don’t know how I managed to move through this time, but I was accepted to high school, and I shifted my focus towards it.
-My perfectionism got worse, and I became somehow quiet.
+My perfectionism got worse, and I became somehow quiet, closed off.
 As the world did for me.
 This time I wanted to make my parents proud ten times more than before.